 Decentralized web app (or Web 3.0 Blockchain app) are the dApps which would make the web open and transparent.
 Powered by blockchain technology, these apps will end the monopoly of the tech behemoths and bring the power of data back to the end users.

 Q. How Web 3.0 Will Create New Business Models?

 Web 3.0 is majorly driven by Blockchain technology, which in itself operates with a revolutionary new model – decentralization.
-The moment Web 3.0 come into full force, the companies relying on users’ data to operate will cease to exist and the ones which have been operating in the background will come on the forefront.
+The moment Web 3.0 comes into full force, the companies relying on users’ data to operate will cease to exist and the ones which have been operating in the background will come to the forefront.
 Businesses will also have to look into new ways to conduct their business in an era where everything from banking to data will be open and transparent.

 We feel that small businesses will be the most to gain in the whole Web 3.0 scenario, especially because the monopoly of the tech behemoths will end and the established brands will undergo a major overhaul to survive the change.

 Q. What is Semantic Web Technology?